• Skip to primary navigation

 2 tablespoons olive oil

-• Push the peppers and onions to one side and add half of the lamb mince.
+• Push the peppers and onions to one side and add half of the lamb mince along with th spices.
 Turn the heat up slightly and fry the mince until it is crumbly and no longer pink.
 This should take 2 to 3 minutes.

 1 pound /450 grams lean lamb mince

-• Mix the browned mince with the tomatoes and onions and push it to one side of the pan.
+• Mix the browned mince with the peppers and onions and push it to one side of the pan.
 Add the remainder of the meat and continue to stirfry until it has browned.

 • Stir the mince and vegetables together then stir in the stock, the chopped tomatoes and the tomato paste.
 Season with salt.